JR'S Free Thought Pages

 Arguments, valid and fallacious

 There’s ostensibly an argument for pretty much anything.
-Unfortunately most arguments and the cases they promote are bogus, seriously flawed and plagued by fallacies and conceptual difficulties.
-This is especially the case with theologians, politicians and marketers - all trying to sell you something.
+Unfortunately most attempts at rational argumentation and the positions they promote are bogus, seriously flawed and plagued by conceptual difficulties and fallacies.
+This is especially the case with theologians, politicians, capitalists, salespeople and other hucksters - all trying to convince you of or sell you something.
 Many are not arguments at all in the sense of presenting evidence and dispassionate, rational, coherent and cogent argumentation.

 Nevertheless, throughout recent history there have been people who have argued against democracy (despite the fact it has never really existed), freedom, empathy and compassion and, like Ayn Rand, who made the case for selfishness in her book with the oxymoronic title The Virtue of Selfishness.
 Politicians, religious leaders and others in positions of power have argued for racism, slavery, torture, war, capitalists, denying the holocaust, touting the meritocracy and self-made man myths who make billions of dollars on the backs of workers and stomping on the rights of others, dropping atomic bombs on innocent civilians in Hiroshima and Nagasaki and ideological imperialist wars including the one in Vietnam in which the United States (the same country that deployed nuclear weapons on innocent Japanese people, murdered over 5 million Vietnamese, Laotian and Cambodians in the name of anti-communism.
 Our own government in Canada (in collusion with their big business masters) has made decisions that resulted in ecological disasters and violation of indigenous people’s rights such as dams, pipelines and the horrific fossil fuel calamity in the Alberta Tar Sands.
 Then in 2008 following a global financial collapse resulting from financial crimes of epic proportions, people accepted the multi-trillion dollar taxpayer bailouts of bandit banks and other corporate criminals and believed in the “too big to fail” ruse that handed the crooks get out of jail free cards.